Alex Carey (cricketer): Domestic and T20 career

 When Carey returned to Adelaide, he initially intended to return to the Glenelg Football Club, but he decided to switch sports and went back into grade cricket with the Glenelg Cricket Club for the 2012–13 season.
-He started out as a specialist batsman and averaged close to 50 for Glenelg in all formats.
+He started out as a specialist batter and averaged close to 50 for Glenelg in all formats.
 His form warranted his first call-up to represent South Australia.
 He made his List A cricket debut in a Ryobi Cup match against New South Wales and was also brought into the Sheffield Shield side, making his first-class debut.
 He played three Shield matches and averaged only 10.1 in six batting innings as he was dropped from the side.

 Carey was given a rookie contract with South Australia for the 2013–14 season, though he didn't play a game for the state team during the season.
-After his failures as a top-order batsman, he became a wicket-keeper and moved down the batting order.
+After his failures as a top-order batter, he became a wicket-keeper and moved down the batting order.
 This resulted in him being able to play several matches for South Australia in the Futures League.
 His breakout season came in 2015–16, when he scored 822 runs at an average of 90.22 in 10 matches for Glenelg, including big scores of 195 against Adelaide and 151 against West Torrens.
 In the Futures League, he averaged 44.13 in his five matches, so he was called up to play for South Australia again in the final four rounds of the 2015–16 Sheffield Shield season, replacing experienced wicket-keeper Tim Ludeman, including an appearance in the Sheffield Shield final.

 For the 2016–17 season, Carey was given his first senior contract with South Australia.
 This season was by far his most successful yet, as he became just the fourth player to record 500 runs with the bat and 50 dismissals as a wicket-keeper in a single Sheffield Shield season after Chris Hartley, Matthew Wade and Adam Gilchrist.
 During the Sheffield Shield final, he took his 59th dismissal of the tournament, a record for wicket-keeper in a single Sheffield Shield season.
 His improvement resulted in his inclusion in Australia's National Performance Squad in the 2017 off-season, and he was also named as the sole wicket-keeper in the Australia A squad which was meant to tour South Africa for the 2017 South Africa A Team Tri-Series.
 He was chosen ahead of former Test keepers Peter Nevill and Tim Paine, indicating he was the next in line to replace Matthew Wade in the Australian Test team if Wade became injured.